-I finally got this hooked up yesterday and was able to wash clothing and such.
+I finally got the new LG washer/dryer in one I ordered hooked up yesterday and was able to do a load of laundry.
 I’ve lived here a month now, and haven’t been able to do that.

 There was a little consternation over the mechanics of this machine.
 But the plumber got it hooked up.
 He seemed a little amazed by it all.

 I spent the rest of the day washing and half-drying two loads of laundry.

 It is interesting to watch.
 It doesn’t seem to use much water.
 But quite a bit drains out into the sink during both spinning and drying.
 When you put it on dry, it tumbles what’s inside, and also keeps dunking water into the sink through the hose.

 Now, as I was told, it does not dry like a regular dryer.
 It is hooked up to a 110 instead of a 220.
 So it just doesn’t have the power.
 But I let it dry a little while and then took the towels out and just hung them up.
 As I did my clothing.